 Jeremy Barnes identifies seven ways to alleviate the condition experienced by many tennis players, Tennis Elbow.

-Massage and manipulation methods applied by qualified physiotherapists can help to relieve the injury.
-Strengthening of the forearm muscles through various exercises is another way of helping to get rid of the problem.
+Massage and manipulation methods applied by qualified physiotherapists can help relieve the injury.
+Strengthening the forearm muscles through various exercises is another way of helping to get rid of the problem.
 Adding muscle will take some of the strain away from the tendon.